Eri Jabotinsky: Biography

 A long-term member of Revisionism's Betar youth movement, he became one of its representative leaders in 1936, and joined its worldwide board two years later.
-With Betar and the party's military wing, Irgun, he helped coordinate illegal Jewish immigration into Palestine; he was arrested by the British authorities in 1940.
-Upon his release he moved to the United States, where his father died suddenly about the same time.
-There, together with Hillel Kook's 'Bergson Boys', Aryeh Ben-Eliezer, Shmuel Merlin and Yitzhak Ben-Ami, they founded the Emergency Committee to Save European Jewry, among others.
+With Betar and the party's military wing, Irgun, he helped coordinate illegal Jewish immigration into Palestine.
+He was arrested by the British authorities in November 1937 and imprisoned in Acre Prison until February 1938.
+He was later imprisoned again in 1940, and held for six months.
+Upon his release he moved to the United States, where his father died suddenly.
+There, together with Hillel Kook's 'Bergson Boys', Aryeh Ben-Eliezer, Shmuel Merlin and Yitzhak Ben-Ami among others, he founded the Emergency Committee to Save European Jewry.
 He briefly returned to Palestine, but was again arrested by the British and expelled for illegal activities in 1944.